DarkGuardsman/ImageMerger/README.md

 * 0 -> completed with no errors
 * 1 -> Generic error, likely failed to specify run arguments properly
 * 2 -> Failed to locate image-merger-run.json in the run directory

+## Scaling
+if scaling is enable the program will attempt to up size images to match the largest image found.
+This can only be done with images that are a factor of 2 in size.
+An example is an image of 16 being scaled to 64, it will be scaled to 4 times its size.
+If an image is 100 in size and the largest is 110 it will not work as 100 / 110 will result in a scale factor of less then 1.

+if scaling is disabled the program will error rather than continue.

 # How to use